andrewdmullen/andrewdmullen.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
 I am a research engineer with experience developing tools for earth and space science, and a focus on creating new imaging and robotic systems for exploration.
 I have a background working with interdisciplinary teams to build and deploy instruments in challenging polar and marine environments.

+<!---
 My work uses systems engineering to design instruments which integrate optical, electrical, mechanical, and software components.

-<!---
 Research engineer with a focus on developing imaging and robotic systems for exploration.

 My work uses systems engineering to integrate optical, electrical, mechanical, and software components - with the ultimate goal of creating new imaging and robotic tools for exploration.